MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 To ensure a smooth transition, a phased rollout of the new platform is planned as follows:

 * **Availability of all platform features from Classic Teams**: All apps are available in the new Teams Client.
-All platform features except the features listed under [known issues](#known-issues) are now available.
+All platform features except the features listed under [limitations](#limitations) are now available.
 Platform features under known issues aren't currently supported in the new Teams client.

 ## Limitations